buddhist-uni/buddhist-uni.github.io/_courses/form.md

 1. The conservative, “prescriptive” definition (The Buddha [once said](https://www.dhammatalks.org/suttas/SN/SN55_40.html) that only beings on their way to enlightenment count as his followers!)
 2. And the completely liberal, “historical” definition (The Buddha's life has materially impacted everything from ancient trade routes, to Islamic art, Christian conflicts, IKEA designs, software engineering practices… nearly every human life today.)

-In searching for such a middle way, I take on Bhante Yuttadhammo’s definition of Religion here, and say that “Religion is whatever you take seriously.”
+In searching for such a middle way, I take on Bhante Yuttadhammo’s definition of 'religion' here, and say that “Religion is whatever you take seriously.”

 The religious forms of Buddhism, then, are the various ways that people have looked back to the Buddha for guidance and inspiration, and the many ways they have found to reshape their lives in response to what they've seen.